abisop/nuttx-docs/en/components/paging.md

 In this non-blocking case, the callback `pg_callback()` will perform the following operations when it is notified that the fill has completed:

 -   Verify that `g_pftcb` is non-NULL.
 -   Find the higher priority between the task waiting for the fill to complete in `g_pftcb` and the task waiting at the head of the `g_waitingforfill` list.
 That will be the priority of he highest priority task waiting for a fill.
-  - If this higher priority is higher than current page fill worker thread, then boost worker thread's priority to that level.
+-   If this higher priority is higher than current page fill worker thread, then boost worker thread\'s priority to that level.
 Thus, the page fill worker thread will always run at the priority of the highest priority task that is waiting for a fill.
 -   Save the result of the fill operation.
 -   Signal the page fill worker thread.

 #### Task Resumption